-Since the content of narratives essay can vary when it comes to different institutions, we have decided to provide you with examples in case you face a problem.
+The content of narratives essays can vary when it comes to different institutions.
+We have decided to provide you with examples in case you face a problem.

-It doesn’t matter whether you are writing an application essay or you got accepted; college teachers search for the following things in their students: ability to adapt to different situations, the ability to solve problems creatively, ability to learn from mistakes.
+College professors search for the following qualities in their students: the ability to adapt to different situations, the ability to solve problems creatively, and the ability to learn from mistakes.
 Your work must show these qualities.
 Regardless of whether your narrative is a college application essay or an assignment.

-If you want to demonstrate your character and creativity, describe a situation where you have encountered a problem, and instead of breaking under pressure you came up with a unique approach to solving it.
-Connect it to the field of study you are interested in, and you have granted yourself respect of a teacher and an “A”.
+You want to demonstrate your character and creativity.
+Describe a situation where you have encountered a problem.
+Tell the story of how you came up with a unique approach to solving it.
+Connect it to your field of interest.
+The narrative can be exciting and informative if you present it in such fashion.

-High school is all about showing that you can make mature choices, accept the consequences and retrieve valuable lessons from events.
-Select an event where you believe you have acted exemplary and made an adult choice.
+High school is all about showing that you can make mature choices.
+You accept the consequences of your actions, and retrieve valuable life lessons.
+Think of an event where you believe you have acted exemplary and made an adult choice.
 A personal narrative essay example as such will showcase the best of your abilities.

 Finally, use outside sources to help you get the best result possible.
-Do not be afraid to search for a sample narrative essay to understand how others approached this kind of writing.
-And always remember, you are not curing cancer, this is just writing!
+Try searching for a sample narrative essay to see how others approached it.

-Writing a narrative essay should be a genuinely positive experience.
-You aren’t restricted to some kind of linear format that doesn’t allow for variation.
-This is one of the most free-spirited and creative essays that can be written.
-That doesn’t mean that rebelling against all rules and writing something absurd is fair play (although it has worked for some people in history).
+Writing a narrative essay should be a positive experience.
+It doesn't restrict you to a linear format that doesn’t allow for variation.
+This is one of the most free-spirited and creative essays to write.
+That doesn’t mean that rebelling against all rules and writing something absurd is fair play.

 Essay Writing Tip From Our Professional Team